 What to Expect

-Guests are welcome to attend
+Visitors are welcome

 Seeing and hearing are the best ways to learn about living the Christian faith.
 Whether you have grown up Lutheran, in another Christian denomination, or are interested in learning about Christianity, we invite you to come.